Buy Now

 BCC+ Primatte Studio

-BCC Key and Blend
+Category: BCC Key and Blend

-Surrounding this core algorithm are many features that have been developed by various engineering groups at BorisFX, including the Academy Award (winning) Mocha masking and planar tracking solution for foreground cleanup and background garbage masking and an AI powered ML trained denoiser with options for reducing compression and camera sensor noise for a cleaner key.
+Surrounding this core algorithm are many features that have been developed by various engineering groups at BorisFX, including the Academy Award winning Mocha masking and planar tracking solution for foreground cleanup and background garbage masking and an AI powered ML trained denoiser with options for reducing compression and camera sensor noise for a cleaner key.

 Also included in BCC+ Primatte Studio filter are an array of compositing building blocks to further the creation of a photorealistic composite.
 Primary and secondary spill control, matte adjustment tools, a 3D layer transformation group, color link background matching, independent color adjustments both globally to the foreground and separately along the edge of the isolated foreground element, light wrap for both edge and spill regions, and a hybrid key option.